 - Visitors are required to display both a vehicle pass and have a valid reservation.

-Rocky Ridge campground offers the only electrical sites in the park and is nestled among trees and rocky outcrops.
-Loops A, B and D offer electrical hookups.
-Loops C and E have trees.
+Rocky Ridge campground offers the only electrical sites in the park nestled among rocky outcrops, along with non-electric sites with trees.

 North Shore Campground

 North Shore campgrounds offer open lakeshore sites and convenient access to boat ramps.

 The Stoll Mountain,

 Cross Creek, Lazy Boy, Rocking Chair, Hebert Point, and